Embarking on a Disney Cruise is like stepping into a fairy tale, but even magic takes a little planning.

 Earlier port arrival time means earlier access to the ship!
 Win-win!

-Disney Cruise online check-in dates are based upon what level of cruiser you are.
+Disney Cruise online check-in dates are based on what level of cruiser you are.
 Your Castaway Club status level and check-in dates are the following:

 - Silver (at least 1 cruise) – 90 days prior